SS Great Eastern: Launch

 Great Eastern was planned to be launched on 3 November 1857.
 The ship's massive size posed major logistical issues; according to one source, the ship's 19,000 tons (12,000 inert tons during the launch) made it the single heaviest object moved by humans to that point.
 On 3 November, a large crowd gathered to watch the ship launch, with notables present including the Comte de Paris, the Duke of Aumale, and the Siamese ambassador to Britain.
-The launch, however, failed, and the ship was stranded on its launch rails – in addition, two men were killed and several others injured, leading some to declare Great Eastern an unlucky ship.
+The launch, however, failed, and the ship was stranded on her launch rails – in addition, two men were killed and several others injured, leading some to declare Great Eastern an unlucky ship.
 Brunel rescheduled the launch for January 1858, hoping to use the tide in the next launch attempt.

 Great Eastern two months before launch, November 1857.

-In the leadup to the second launch, Brunel and Great Eastern's backers gathered a significant number of chains, jacks, hydraulic rams, and windlasses to assist in launching the ship.
+In the leadup to the second launch, Brunel and Great Easterns backers gathered a significant number of chains, jacks, hydraulic rams, and windlasses to assist in launching the ship.
 Some were obtained from sympathetic engineers, others through returned favours, and yet more for increasing sums of money; so lucrative was renting out of supplies for the ship's launch that engineer Richard Tangye was able to found his own engineering firm (Tangye & Co) the next year, remarking that "We launched Great Eastern, and she launched us".
 Advice sent to Brunel on how to launch the ship came from a number of sources, including steamboat captains on the Great Lakes and one admirer who wrote an insightful description on how the massive Bronze Horseman had been erected in Saint Petersburg.
 High winds prevented the ship from being launched on 30 January, but the next morning a fresh attempt successfully launched the ship around 10:00 in the morning.